brokenhandsio/SteamPress/README.md

 * `users` - all the users for the site
 * `posts` - all the posts that have been written if there are any, with the `all` Context
-* `errors` - any error messages for errors that have occured when trying to delete posts or users (for instance trying to delete yourself or the last user)
+* `errors` - any error messages for errors that have occurred when trying to delete posts or users (for instance trying to delete yourself or the last user)
 * `blogAdminPage` - a boolean set to true, useful for navigation

 ### `login.leaf`